LastArtistStanding/last-artist-standing/docs/api/cross-site-authentication.md

 2. `POST` `{ "code": "<the code>" }` to `/x_site_auth/sign`
    * If the API returns `unauthorized`, then proceed as if the user were not logged in.
-   * Otherwise, the API will return a plain-text [JSON Web Token](https://jwt.io/) with this data, signed using HMAC256 and the shared secret specified by `X_SITE_SECRET`.
+   * Otherwise, the API will return a plain-text [JSON Web Token](https://jwt.io/) with this data, signed using HMAC256 and the shared secret specified by `X_AUTH_SECRET`.
      * `"code": "<the same code passed in>"`
      * `"user_id": <the id of the DAD user currently logged in>`
      * `"exp": "<date>"` where `date` is an ISO_8601 date representing the expiry of the token.